ChrstphrHll/npc_gen/students/Gabrilo Kulo.md

 ---
 # Gabrilo Kulo
 ### Description
-- Half-Orc Cleric from Principality of the Palus Peoples
+- Half-Orc Cleric from Magmus Centerhold
 - 2nd year Diplomacy student in Elkenval
 - long wavy auburn hair that's plain, Gray eyes, and Pale Green skin
 - Is Easygoing and Profligate, and has Intelligence as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes